Gothic architecture: Synagogues

-Although Christianity played a dominant role in the Gothic sacred architecture, Jewish communities were present in many European cities during the Middle Ages and they also built their houses of prayer in the Gothic style.
-Unfortunately, most of the Gothic synagogues did not survive, because they were often destroyed in connection with persecution of the Jews (e. g. in Bamberg, Nürnberg, Regensburg, Vienna).
-One of the best preserved examples of a Gothic synagogue is the Old New Synagogue in Prague which was completed around 1270 and never rebuilt.
+Although Gothic was primarily a Christian style, Jewish communities were present in many European cities during the Middle Ages and they also built their places of worship in the Gothic style.
+Few Gothic synagogues have survived, because they were often destroyed in connection with persecution of the Jews (e. g. in Bamberg, Nürnberg, Regensburg, Vienna).
+An exception is the Old New Synagogue in Prague, which was completed around 1270.

-Influences

-Romanesque and Norman influence

-The transition from Romanesque to Gothic styles is visible at the Durham Cathedral in England, (1093–1104).
-Early Gothic rib vaults are combined with round arches and other Romanesque features.